 Experience the wonders of Scotland from our Glasgow hotel

 Explore Scotland's vibrant and most expansive city, Glasgow.
-Dive into its culture-rich heart from the stylish surroundings of this contemporary city-centre hotel, just opposite from the Central Railway Station.
-The iconic Radisson Blu Hotel, Glasgow offers easy access to all of the city's major transport links, famous shopping destinations, the Scottish Exhibition and Conference Centre and the SSE Hydro.
+Dive into its culture-rich heart from the stylish surroundings of this contemporary city-center hotel, just opposite from the Central Railway Station.
+The iconic Radisson Blu Hotel, Glasgow offers easy access to all of the city's major transport links, famous shopping destinations, the Scottish Exhibition, and Conference Centre and the SSE Hydro.
 It's the perfect choice for urban adventure-seekers.

 From fitness to business

-Opened in 2003 and designed by pioneering Glasgow-based architects Gordon Murray and Alan Dunlop, the Radisson Blu Hotel, Glasgow is a striking building, known for its sculptural copper wall that runs down Argyle Street.
-Choose from any of its carefully created rooms and suites and enjoy first-class amenities such as Free high-speed, wireless Internet plus bathrobes and slippers.
-Guests also receive complimentary access to the neighbouring Sports Direct Fitness.
+Opened in 2002 and designed by pioneering Glasgow-based architects Gordon Murray and Alan Dunlop, the Radisson Blu Hotel, Glasgow is a striking building, known for its sculptural copper wall that runs down Argyle Street.
+Choose from any of its carefully created rooms and suites and enjoy first-class amenities such as free Wi-Fi plus bathrobes and slippers.
+Guests also receive complimentary access to the neighboring Sports Direct Fitness.
 Enjoy fantastic wellness and fitness facilities, including a swimming pool and sauna.

 This Radisson Blu is well situated for business, too.
 The hotel's exceptional meeting facilities are some of the best in the city.
 Hold an event for up to 800 people in one of 15 dedicated meeting rooms, most with natural daylight.